 Our line sets and accessories are made out of copper and manufactured to last longer due to a special heat-treating process called annealing that allows the metal to flex without kinking or breaking and are backed by a manufacturer warranty for up to 5 years.

-Our lines sets feature flared ends for easier installation that don't require brazing, cutting installation time and costs.
-Our line sets also come with at least 1/2" of insulation that is UL listed for weather resistance and is rated for smoke and fire, making them safer.
+They also feature flared ends for easier installation that don't require brazing, cutting installation time and costs.
+Finally, they come with at least 1/2" of insulation that is UL listed for weather resistance and is rated for smoke and fire, making them safer.

 Now that you know what line sets are, the next thing you'll want to know is how to hide them to give your setup a complete and professional finish.